The 6 main things home inspectors are looking for

 So what do home inspectors look for, exactly?
 Here are the top 6 things an inspector will always check out.

-1. Basic safety checklist
+1. Basic safety features

 - Smoke detectors: Does the home have them?
 Are they installed correctly and in the right places (in or near sleeping areas but not too close to the stove)?

 - Ground fault interrupters: These are the special plugs that protect you from shock in areas where water and electricity are in proximity, such as bathrooms and kitchens.

 - Safety glass: Are the glass features installed near stairs or water (like tubs and showers), made of tempered safety glass?

 - Stairs: Are the steps a uniform, safe height and angle?
 Are they built to code?
 Do they have handrails and guardrails correctly installed and in the right places?